King Nothing

-"King Nothing" is a song by American heavy metal band Metallica from their 1996 album Load, released on January 7, 1997.
+"King Nothing" is a song by American heavy metal band Metallica.
+It was released as the fourth and last single from the band's sixth studio album, Load (1996), on January 7, 1997.

 The song was written by James Hetfield, Lars Ulrich, and Kirk Hammett.
 The song starts on a bass riff which develops into the main riff of the song.
 A single of "King Nothing" was released in the United States.
 It included a live version of the song "Ain't My Bitch", which is also on the album Load.
 A music video also accompanied the song.
 The guitars and bass are both tuned to Eb.